Abkhaz authorities fear another coup d'état

 - Abkhazian opposition demands government be dismissed, Russia rejected

-But, according to information from the corridors of the presidential palace, Bzhaniya does not intend to make concessions.
-On the contrary, on the day of the rally, he is mobilising his supporters for some sort of an “anti-rally”.
-The heads of state institutions have been secretly lowered by the order on the number of employees who need to be brought to the presidential palace in support of the authorities.
+But according to information from the presidential palace, Bzhaniya does not intend to make concessions.
+On the contrary, on the day of the rally he will mobilize his supporters for an “anti-rally”.

-These measures can hardly be called excessive, given that last time – in 2014 and 2020 – similar rallies ended with the storming of the presidential palace and the resignation of the head of state.
-And now Bzhaniya and his associates are afraid of another coup.
+These measures can hardly be called excessive, given that in 2014 and 2020 similar rallies ended with the storming of the presidential palace and the resignation of the head of state, which Bzhaniya and his associates fear.

-It is precisely the fears that the opposition rally may turn into an attempt to overthrow the government that prompted the Public Chamber of Abkhazia to come up with this warning:
+It is precisely the fears that the opposition rally may turn into an attempt to overthrow the government that prompted the Public Chamber of Abkhazia to issue this warning:

-“Respecting the constitutional right of political and public organizations to hold meetings, rallies and other actions, the Public Chamber of the Republic of Abkhazia calls on the organizers of the upcoming rally, in strict accordance with applicable law, to ensure the peaceful nature of the event, bearing in mind the inadmissibility of riots that could lead to a clash with law enforcement forces “.
+“Respecting the constitutional right of political and public organizations to hold meetings, rallies and other actions, the Public Chamber of the Republic of Abkhazia calls on the organizers of the upcoming rally, in strict accordance with applicable law, to ensure the peaceful nature of the event, bearing in mind the inadmissibility of riots that could lead to a clash with law enforcement.”

-At the same time, Hero of the DPR Akhra Avidzba, commander of the Pyatnashka international brigade, expressed his support for the “People’s Rally” of the opposition.
+Akhra Avidzba, commander of the Pyatnashka international brigade, expressed his support for the “People’s Rally”.

-In January 2020, it was he who led people to the presidential palace, as a result of which the building was stormed, and a few days later, then-president Raul Khajimba resigned.
-After that, according to the results of early elections, Aslan Bzhaniya, who was the leader of the opposition, was elected president.
+In January 2020, it was he who led the storming of the presidential palace, after which former president Raul Khajimba resigned.
+Aslan Bzhaniya, who was the leader of the opposition at the time, was then elected president.

-Akhra Avidzba was appointed Assistant to the President for International Relations.
-However, a year later he entered into a sharp confrontation with the president and resigned “due to the loss of faith in our common cause and the further expediency of working in a political team that contradicts its declarative statements and in reality does not take the necessary actions.”
+Avidzba was appointed Assistant to the President for International Relations, but a year later he had a confrontation with the president and resigned “due to the loss of faith in our common cause and the further expediency of working in a political team that contradicts its declarative statements and in reality does not take the necessary actions.”

-Later, Avidzba and five of his subordinates from Pyatnashka were arrested by the Abkhaz authorities.
-Initially, they were charged with attempting a coup d’etat, but then the charge was changed to “illegal possession of weapons.”
-As a result, Avidzba was sentenced to three years of probation.
+Later Avidzba and five of his subordinates from Pyatnashka were arrested by the Abkhaz authorities.
+Initially they were charged with attempting a coup d’etat, but the charge was changed to “illegal possession of weapons.”
+Avidzba was sentenced to three years of probation.

 Three options: consensus, assault, dialogue